Skip to main content

 7. What is the relationship between the host, client, and server in MCP?

-A server exposes resources, prompts and tools.
-Basically a server says - whoever connects to me, I can offer you these tools: A, B and C.
+A server exposes resources, prompts, and tools.
+It says: whoever connects to me, I can offer you tools A, B, and C.

-The client on the other hand talks to the MCP server and is able to grab (via listTools()) all the tools that the MCP server exposes (as well as the resources and prompts).
+The client talks to the MCP server and can grab (via listTools()) all the tools the server exposes (along with resources and prompts).

 Here's an example data flow: User - Host (chat UI / IDE - this is also your client) - LLM - LLM decides it needs to call a tool - MCP Server(s) - tool response goes back to LLM → Client shows resposne to User.